HetuLii/Data-Science-Motor-Imagery-EEG-signal-decoding/README.md

 * CNN-GRU model is better than the 2D-CNN model and CNN-LSTM model under cross-subject scenario.
 * Adding Attention layer after CNN layers does not work well under cross-subject scenario.
 * Cross-subject misclassifications frequently involve identifying hand movements as feet or tongue imagery motions.
-* Imagery of feet and tongue motions may elicit learnable cross-subject, cross-channel patterns.
+* Imagery of feet and tongue motions may elicit learnable cross-channel patterns that are consistent over subjects.

 # References
 [1]: **Chen et al.(2023)**, Toward Reliable Signals Decoding for Electroencephalogram: A Benchmark Study to EEGNeX